jbroerken/libmrhab/doc/source/Usage/Module/Module.rst

 *******
 Modules
 *******
-Modules represent a current state of the application, from what would be the initial welcome screen to a page in a food ordering application.
+Modules represent a current state of the application.
+Modules allow for a application to run in a ordered sequential style (think UI windows in smartphone application).

+A module can be anything required - it could be a simple output generator or a reusable component to store input, for example.

 Module Creation
 ---------------